As a foreigner, looking for loan options may be complicated if you do not have a firm grasp of local financial laws and norms.

 - Can an S-Pass holder apply for a loan?

 Short answer, yes.
-Different lenders have varying requirements to apply for a personal loan for a foreigner, but among the most basic and common requirements for foreigners is an S-Pass.
+Different financial institutions have varying requirements to apply for a personal loan for a foreigner, but among the most basic and common requirements for foreigners is an S-Pass.

 - Where can I get a foreigner loan in Singapore?

-Personal loans for foreigners are offered by commercial banks and some private lenders under certain conditions.
+Personal loans for foreigners are offered by commercial banks and some private financial institutions under certain conditions.
 Supplements are available to those who can afford them, while government loans are available to those who qualify.

 - Can you have more than one personal loan at a time?